neuodev/jira-ticket/README.md

 ## How it works

-The web server expose single endpoint `/api/v1/pull/:pullId` that accepts the pull request Id (Normally will be from the CI/CD) and will do the following.
+The web server exposes a single endpoint `/api/v1/pull/:pullId` that accepts the pull request Id (Normally will be from the CI/CD) and will do the following.

 1. The script will make sure the branch name is following the branch naming convention `<tag>/<jira-ticket-id>/<short-summary>`.
 If the branch doesn't